KissKissBankBank/kitten/README.md

 Kitten provides a styleguide interface through a Rails engine.
-You can run see it in your browser by downloading kitten and launching the dummy app or by installing the style guide in your Rails app.
+You can run see it in your browser by downloading kitten and launching the app or by installing the style guide in your Rails app.

 The engine provides some configuration options that can be defined in `config/initializers/kitten.rb`: